rusoto/rusoto/AWS-CREDENTIALS.md

 It's also possible to implement your own credentials sourcing mechanism by creating a type that implements `rusoto::ProvideAwsCredentials`.

+#### sts:AssumeRole

+If your aws account belongs to an organization and you need to use sts:AssumeRole, you're probably looking for `rusoto_sts::StsAssumeRoleSessionCredentialsProvider`.
+An example can be found on [docs.rs](https://docs.rs/rusoto_sts/) and in [rusoto/services/sts/src/lib.rs](rusoto/services/sts/src/lib.rs).

 #### Credential refreshing

 Credentials obtained from environment variables and credential files expire ten minutes after being acquired and are refreshed on subsequent calls to `credentials()` (a method from the `ProvideAwsCredentials` trait).